aplteam/Tatin/docs/PackageConfiguration.md

 An example is `https://github.com/aplteam/MarkAPL`

-It's supposed to point to a place on the Web where the project that the package was built from is hosted.
+It's supposed to point to a place on the Web where the project is hosted that the package was built from.

 #### source